chaitravimore/SIEM-Lab-Setup/README.md

 # SIEM-Lab-Setup

-Join me on a fun and insightful journey as I set up an Elastic SIEM lab at home
+Join me on a fun and insightful journey as I set up an Elastic SIEM lab at home!

 # The Beginning 📚